KurtABum/PatternAnalysis-2025/recognition/README.md

 ## Dataset Description

-The project uses the **BioLaySumm2025-LaymanRRG-opensource-track** dataset, which is specifically designed for radiology report simplification.
+The project uses the BioLaySumm2025-LaymanRRG-opensource-track dataset, which is specifically designed for radiology report simplification.
-It is split into:
+It is already split into:
 - **Training:** 150,000 examples
 - **Validation:** 10,000 examples
 - **Testing:** 10,500 examples

-Each record contains **four columns**:
+Each record contains four columns:
-1. **source** – metadata about data origin (not used in training)
+- **source** – metadata about data origin (not used in training)
-2. **image_path** – reference to the related image (not used in training)
+- **image_path** – reference to the related image (not used in training)
-3. **radiology_report** – the full expert-written radiology report
+- **radiology_report** – the full expert-written radiology report
-4. **layman_report** – the corresponding simplified lay summary
+- **layman_report** – the corresponding simplified lay summary

 During training, only the `radiology_report` (input) and `layman_report` (target) columns are used.
 The `radiology_report` serves as the expert-level medical input, while the `layman_report` represents the desired human-understandable output.
-This pairing allows the model to learn how to translate clinical jargon and findings into clear, accessible language.
+This pairing allows the model to learn how to translate technical medical language and findings into clear, accessible language.

 ## Setup and Usage